iamqiss/Pixelle/messenger/core/connectors/runtime/README.md

-# Apache Iggy Connectors - Runtime
+# Apache Messenger Connectors - Runtime

 Runtime is responsible for managing the lifecycle of the connectors and providing the necessary infrastructure for the connectors to run.